iaavo/provolone/README.md

 1.)
 Get the source code by executing "git clone https://github.com/iaavo/provolone.git" 2.)
 Execute the get-caciocavallo.sh
 3.)
-Build caciocavallo by executing "mvn install" in the newly created caciocavallo directory
+Install caciocavallo into your local maven repository by executing "mvn install" in the newly created caciocavallo directory
+4.)
+Execute the get-testinprogress.sh
+5.)
+Execute the get-swingset2.sh
+6.)
+Install swingset2 into your local maven repository by executing "mvn install" in the newly created swingset2 directory 7.)
+Goto /provolone/demo and execute "mvn package"